azriel91/ops_ux/src/dimensions.md

 # Dimensions

-In the physical world, an object has different dimensions such as:
+In this book, a dimension is defined as a particular nature of something.
+Dimensions may be independent, and may be measurable.
+Some dimensions may be derived from and may be influenced by others.

+For example, an object's dimensions are:

-* Size &ndash; width, height, depth
+* Size
 * Mass
 * Temperature
 * Colour
-* Shape

-Dimensions can be independent; some dimensions may be derived from or are influenced by others.
+## Software Dimensions

-We will look at the following dimensions.
+We will look at the following software dimensions, and show how [`choochoo`] supports building software with higher maturity levels of user friendliness.

 1. **Path Handling:** How exhaustive code path coverage is, and how each path is handled.
 2. **State Visibility:** What state is it in now, progress tracking.